 To take another example, 49-year-old Dave who owns a managed services provider company could have an amazing Instagram account where he not only shares educational content around IT and local business, but maybe he tells incredible dad jokes and shares what it’s really like being CEO of a small business in upstate New York.
 There is endless possibility on this platform.

 I hope you enjoyed this Instagram Q&A!
 Still have questions or want to share what you’ve learned about the platform?
-Leave a comment below.
+Let us know by tweeting us at @smartbugmedia.